jpmoo/ObsidianMinimap/README.md

 - Enable minimap by default
 - Opacity (separate for minimap and slider)
 - Top offset (for custom toolbars in the note)
+- Rendering methods

+## ℹ️ About Better Rendering

+The new rendering method is using a semi-hidden note to get the full Markdown render.
+This is required because of Obsidian's (always on) lazy loading, and is can be noticed only by seeing the extra tabs in the right panel - those cannot be opened or closed manually, and instead are handled by the plugin.
+Better Rendering should significantly improve the consistency of fully loading the note, and it solves the flickering issue that was encountered by some.

 ## 📌 Limitations